headjoe3/Rocrastinate/docs/1-3-component-state-reduction.md

         self.gui.Parent = self.parent
     end

-    -- Now we are displaying from reducedState.coins instead of self.coins.
+    -- Now we can display from reducedState.coins instead of self.coins.
-    -- In fact, we can get rid of self.coins, now that our data is coming from the store. self.gui.CoinsLabel.Text = "Coins: " .. reducedState.coins end
+    -- In fact, we can get rid of self.coins now that all our data is coming from the store. self.gui.CoinsLabel.Text = "Coins: " .. reducedState.coins end
 ```

-We can get rid of `self.coins` now that the data is being pulled from our store.
-In fact, we can also get rid of the `CoinsDisplay:AddCoin()` method we defined earlier, and replace it with actions such as `ADD_COINS` from the last tutorial.
+We can now get rid of the `self.coins` property initialized in the constructor.
+In fact, we can also get rid of the `CoinsDisplay:AddCoin()` method we defined earlier, and replace it with actions such as `ADD_COINS` that we created in the last tutorial.
 Putting it all together:

 ## Final Code